-- The net increase of 787 students between 2002 and 2006, shown in Table 1.2.1 on the preceding page, is attributable to an increase of 73 Nebraska-resident, first-time freshmen who enrolled at out-of-state degree-granting schools within 12 months of high school graduation and an increase of 714 students who pursued their postsecondary education at degree-granting institutions in Nebraska.
-(See Table A6.1 in Appendix 6 for supporting data.) - As illustrated in Figure 1.2.1 below, the enrollment increases between fall 2002 and fall 2006 resulted in a higher percentage of Nebraska-resident, first-time freshmen starting college in Nebraska, while a lower percentage pursued their postsecondary education out of state.
+- The net increase of 1,197 students between 2002 and 2008, shown in Table 1.2.1 on the preceding page, is attributable to an increase of 112 Nebraska-resident, first-time freshmen who enrolled at out-of-state degree-granting schools within 12 months of high school graduation and an increase of 1,085 students who pursued their postsecondary education at degree-granting institutions in Nebraska.
+(See Table A6.1 in Appendix 6 for supporting data.) - As illustrated in Figure 1.2.1 below, the enrollment increases between fall 2002 and fall 2008 resulted in a higher percentage of Nebraska-resident, first-time freshmen starting college in Nebraska, while a lower percentage pursued their postsecondary education out of state.

-Figure 1.2.1 Number and Percentage of Nebraska-Resident, First-Time Freshmen

-Enrolled at Nebraska and Out-of-State Degree-Granting Institutions Within 12 Months of Graduation from High School
+Number and Percentage of Nebraska-Resident, First-Time Freshmen Enrolled at Nebraska and Out-of-State Degree-Granting Institutions Within 12 Months of Graduation from High School Fall 2002-Fall 20061

-1Data Source: National Center for Education Statistics, fall 2002, 2004 and 2006 IPEDS surveys.
+1Data Source: National Center for Education Statistics, fall 2002, 2004, 2006 and 2008 IPEDS surveys.
 Includes full-time and part-time students.
 See Table A6.1 in Appendix 6 for supporting data.

-As illustrated in Figure 1.2.2, the increase in the percentage of recent Nebraska high school graduates who pursued their postsecondary education in their home state is attributable to the fact that all of the higher education sectors attracted more of these students in fall 2006 than in fall 2002, with the exception of the for-profit degree-granting schools, which enrolled 24 fewer Nebraska-resident students in fall 2006 than in fall 2002.
+As illustrated in Figure 1.2.2, the increase in the percentage of recent Nebraska high school graduates who pursued their postsecondary education in their home state is attributable to the fact that all of the higher education sectors attracted more of these students in fall 2008 than in fall 2002.
 Specifically, enrollments of Nebraska-resident first-time freshmen increased as follows:

-University of Nebraska up 2.6% 5,313 in 2002 to 5,452 in 2006 Nebraska State College System up 1.4% 880 in 2002 to 892 in 2006 Nebraska Community Colleges up 14.0% 2,918 in 2002 to 3,326 in 2006 Nebraska independent institutions up 11.2% 1,600 in 2002 to 1,779 in 2006 For-profit degree-granting schools down 19.7% 122 in 2002 to 98 in 2006
+University of Nebraska up 6.4% 5,313 in 2002 to 5,651 in 2008 Nebraska State College System up 7.0% 880 in 2002 to 942 in 2008 Nebraska Community Colleges up 17.6% 2,918 in 2002 to 3,431 in 2008 Nebraska independent institutions up 7.9% 1,600 in 2002 to 1,727 in 2008 For-profit degree-granting schools up 36.9% 122 in 2002 to 167 in 2008

-See Table A6.2 in Appendix 2 for supporting data, including 2004 enrollments.
+See Table A6.2 in Appendix 2 for supporting data, including 2004 and 2006 enrollments.

-- As mentioned previously, out-of-state, degree-granting schools attracted only 73 more first-time freshmen from Nebraska in fall 2006 than in fall 2002, resulting in a net decrease in the percentage of recent high school graduates who went out of state to pursue their postsecondary education. - See the Fall 2006 Nebraska Report on the Residence and Migration of First-Time Freshmen for detailed information on the out-of-state colleges and universities attended by Nebraskaresident first-time freshmen.
+- As mentioned previously, out-of-state, degree-granting schools attracted only 112 more first-time freshmen from Nebraska in fall 2008 than in fall 2002, resulting in a net decrease in the percentage of recent high school graduates who went out of state to pursue their postsecondary education. - See the Fall 2006 Nebraska Report on the Residence and Migration of First-Time Freshmen for detailed information on the out-of-state colleges and universities attended by Nebraska-resident first-time freshmen.
 This report is available on the Coordinating Commission Web site, www.ccpe.state.ne.us.
+An update is scheduled for publication when the data for fall 2010 are available in 2011.

-Changes in the Numbers of Nebraska-Resident, First-Time Freshmen Enrolled at Nebraska Degree-Granting Institutions Within 12 Months of Graduation from High School Fall 2006 Compared to Fall 20021
+Changes in the Numbers of Nebraska-Resident, First-Time Freshmen Enrolled at Nebraska Degree-Granting Institutions Within 12 Months of Graduation from High School Fall 2008 Compared to Fall 20021

-Data Source: National Center for Education Statistics, fall 2002 and fall 2006 IPEDS surveys.
+1Data Source: National Center for Education Statistics, fall 2002 and fall 2006 IPEDS surveys.
 Includes full-time and part-time students.
 See Table A6.2 in Appendix 6 for supporting data.